JakWai01/notes-special-topics-for-web-applications/README.md

 - Java comparison (Java bytecode, JVM)
 - Call javascript from wasm and the other way around
 - actually benchmark myself
+- a wasm binary that has been compiled **by the browser**
+- "native speed"